Affiliate Education Programs – Current Chicago Programs

 Collapsing the Single Member/Stockholder Entity

-A small business incorporated as a single member-managed LLC, as an S corporation or similar structure may face legal challenges from a Chapter 13 or SubV trustee seeking to collapse or “disincorporate” the corporate form to reach assets the debtor anticipated would be beyond the reach of its creditors.
-This panel will explore the potential challenges to certain corporate forms when an individual that is the sole member or stockholder of a business attempts to restructure through Chapter 13 or SubV, including whether there should be a renewed focus on potential substantive consolidation of these entities/owners.
+A small business incorporated as a single member managed LLC, as an S corporation, or similar structure may face legal challenges from a chapter 13 or SubV trustee seeking to collapse or “disincorporate” the corporate form to reach assets the debtor anticipated would be beyond the reach of its creditors.
+This panel will explore the potential challenges to certain corporate forms when an individual that is the sole member or stockholder of a business attempts to restructure through chapter 13 or SubV, including whether there should be renewed focus on potential substantive consolidation of these entities/owners.

 CLLA Programs